-Over the weekend I needed a little retail therapy and headed to the King of Prussia Mall.
-I didn’t buy a thing – just went to get some inspiration and to see what was new at two of my favorite stores -Pottery Barn and Crate & Barrel.
+Recently I needed a little retail therapy and headed to the Mall.
+I didn’t buy a thing.
+I just went to get some decorating inspiration and to see what was new at two of my favorite stores -Pottery Barn and Crate & Barrel.

 I took my camera along and took a few shots to share with you.
 I always carry paper and a pencil to write down or sketch ideas that I see – usually ones where I say to myself, “Oh, I could make that for a fraction of the cost”.

-Both stores have lots of white, brown and similar elements, but put it together in totally different ways.
+Both stores have lots of white, brown and similar elements, but each style the merchandise in totally different ways.

 Here is table display of white dishes at PB – love white tableware, but would add purple or pink flowers to add more color contrast to the table.
 Both stores have lime green as the accent color – can you say – trend?

 Lamps are like adding jewelry to a room – they can make or break the look.
 I adore the rough hewn shade against the shiny turquoise base on this pair.
 They look too “cool” on the white bases, but put them on a sideboard from Pottery Barn and I am hyperventilating with excitement.

 Do you see what I mean – I am a “tweener”.

 Here we are again at Pottery Barn – beautifully neutral, calm, and serene.
 White, brown, and green.
 I love the feel, but if I was going to stay and put my feet up I would add some thoughtfully placed color pops that my aesthetic craves.

 See that basket under the table on the bottom right of the photo.
 I want to add some of the Crate and Barrel colorful pillows in there.
 Love this silvery lamp and the white slipcovers, but how about adding a nubby colorful throw across the back – now we are talking.

 How about the dark wood sofa table.
 I would take away the brown tray and add a gold or silver one to add contrast and shine against the wood table and the plaster urn.
 I am a “tweener” for sure.